satoshi-tokyo/reward_calculator/README.md

   -h, --help    show this help message and exit
   -epoch EPOCH  specify epoch you want to know reward of.
 Default is current epoch.
   -stake STAKE  specify stake amount you are delegating in ADA.
+  -simul SIMUL  to simulate with active_stake, pledge, etc..
   -db           retrieves data, store into database and outputs
 ```